bphall/ab_vis/README.md

-# This is a repository for demonstrating and visualizing the basics behind A/B testing.
+# This is a repository for demonstrating and visualizing the basics behind A/B testing with simulated data.